ApesTogetherBookClub/.github/README.md

-# .github
+# Apes Together Book Club

-Apes Together Book Club
+A book club formed by a group of organized primates, who know how to read.